 To reach here, exit I-65 at the Indiana Rte.
 26 exit and head west about three miles into town.
 Turn left at 3rd Street and proceed about half a mile to Kossuth Street.
 Turn right on Kossuth and park.
 The sidewalk leads up to the pedestrian bridge.

-A second pedestrian bridge over the rail corridor can be found at the transportation center in downtown Lafayette.
+A second pedestrian bridge over the rail corridor is located in downtown Lafayette.
 The bridge also crosses the Wabash River which parallels the rail corridor at this point.
 The former NKP/Big Four depot was moved two blocks to this site when the corridor was built.
-It's now part of a complex serving the local bus system, Greyhound and, to a limited extent, Amtrak (no ticket office, just a ticket machine and boarding platform).
-The bridge offers a wonderful view of the river and rail lines with, thankfully, no chainlink fence.
+The Amtrak boarding platform is across the tracks from the station and accessed via the bridge, Which offers a wonderful view of the river and rail lines with, thankfully, no chainlink fence.
 The boarding platform can also be used if you want to see trains up close and personal.

 The transportation center is located at Main and 2nd Streets.
 To get here, follow the directions given above, but instead of turning left at 3rd, continue one more block and turn right on 2nd.
 Do not use the parking lot there; it is private and requires a permit.
 Park on a nearby street or else use the parking garage at 2nd and Columbia.
-The cost is quite low for a downtown garage.
+The cost is quite low for a downtown garage and is free on weekends.

 Before the corridor was built, CSX trains used the Monon's track that ran down the middle of 5th Street.
 At 5th and North streets, the Monon's limestone station still stands and is now a theatre.
 For the half block in front of the station, the track remains in place as a reminder of the good old days--a nice touch by the relocation planners.